AstuteSource/chasten/README.md

 [simonw/datasette](https://github.com/simonw/datasette) you can run the command `chasten datasette-serve <path containing integrated results>/chasten.db --port 8001`.
-Now you can use the dashboard in your web browser to analyze the results while you study the source code for these projects with your text editor!
+Now you can use the dashboard in your web browser to analyze the results while you study the source code for these projects with your editor!
-Examining the results will reveal that `chasten`, through its use of 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses the XPath expression for `all-test-function-definition` to find the first line of executable source code inside of each test, skipping over a function's docstring and other comments.
+Examining the results will reveal that `chasten`, through its use of 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses the XPath expression for `all-test-function-definition` to find the first line of executable source code inside of each test, skipping over a function's docstring and leading comments.

 For the `lazytracker` program you will notice that `chasten` reports that there are `6` test cases even though `pytest` only finds and runs `5` tests.
 This is